williamfiset/MansbridgeSummit/README.md

 # MansbridgeSummit
-Application development for IOS and Android.
+Application development for IOS and Android